- ANBI Name(s):

 Chaplaincy costs in 2016 include the rent of an apartment and until June the stipends and other costs of an incumbent priest half time.

-Disbursements for 2017 are expected not to be higher than those in 2016, and will be lower if the Church will not have an incumbent priest again that year.
+Disbursements for 2019 are expected to be higher than those in 2018, and will again be significantly lower if the Church does not have an incumbent priest again that year.